Last Updated on March 12, 2023

 In connection, the current pen-and-paper assessment of schools may also be transformed into a more performance-based assessment, as it should be.

-As a result, the teams that I was a part of are composed of a wide range of degree-holders, most are from BSIT, BSCS, and BSECE, but there are also BSIS, BSEE, BSCpE, and even BSME and BS Math.
+As a result, the teams I was a part of are composed of a wide range of degree-holders, most from BSIT, BSCS, and BSECE, but there are also BSIS, BSEE, BSCpE, and even BSME and BS Math.

 Will AI and automation finally take over?

-Two years ago, a friend introduced a website called “WillRobotsTakeMyJob.com.”
+A few years ago, a friend introduced a website called “WillRobotsTakeMyJob.com.”
 This site tries to predict the likelihood of jobs being “taken over” or replaced by AI and automation.

 The Future of Jobs